adabadadudu/kassite/docs/import.md

-# Import Modules in Kassite
+# Documentation --- Import Modules
 if you want to add local modules to your script , create a file with name : 'mod.txt' next add your modules name(without file extension),see example :